andretoll/ENBManager/README.md

 The most basic approach to adding a new preset is to manually browse for a folder that acts as the parent for the various files.
 Typically, the root folder would be the same folder as in the file system.
 Once a folder has been chosen, the file structure is presented in a tree where it's possible to choose a new root folder.
 It is also possible to delete files and folders.

 Another approach to add a preset is to save the current one if present.
 The idea is that whatever preset exists in the game directory, will be saved and managed by the application.
-The files included in the preset are based on a set of keywords.
+The files included in the preset are based on an expansive set of keywords.
 For example, files and folders containing the keyword 'enb'.

 NOTE: This feature is, as of yet, experimental as it requires further testing and feedback.